InsForge/insforge-templates/react/README.md

 - `VITE_INSFORGE_BASE_URL` with the `Project URL`
 - `VITE_INSFORGE_ANON_KEY` with the `Anon Key`

-You can find both in your InsForge dashboard under `Connect -> API Keys`.
+You can find both in your InsForge dashboard under `Connect` → `API Keys`.

 5. Start the development server.